iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 To cancel the Team plan and move back to the Free plan, decrease the number of seats in the team to 1 or 2 and click on `Downgrade`.
 A prorated credit will be added to your account for the remaining days in the billing period.
-You can apply for a future payment.
+It will be applied automatically for future payment.

 When you downgrade from the Team plan to the Free plan, you will receive a prorated refund for the days remaining in the billing period.
 For inquiries